zkmkarlsruhe/bias-workshop/README.md

 #### 6 Optional: try it yourself by taking a selfie
 If there is some time left for you, you can play around by looking at the outcome of some test images or by taking a selfie.

-Keep in mind that the model has went through all necessary steps to perform good on real world data.
+Keep in mind that the model did not go through all necessary steps to perform good on real world data.
 This last step is just for demonstration purposes.

 Additional Resources
 --------------------